qdcmedia123/fbi-wanted-ws/README.md

 - If NATS has some issue for the connection,
 - Some keys has been missed in Kubernetes cluster for example
 - NATS_CLIENT_ID or JWT_KEY is undefined
-- Minibike may be stopped to work due to out of store in container, storage might be out of capacity,
+- Minibike may be stopped to work due to out of store in container, storage might be out of capacity
 - Issue with Loading Balancing, Store Management, Application
 - Database is down the communication with other microservice was unsuccessful
 - It can be anything in our application, in infrastructure etc